Insurance Premium Audit Tips & Tricks For Restoration Contractors (Part 1)

 Premium audits can be a headache for restoration contractors.
-They can be time consuming, stressful, and, if you’re not careful, result in additional premiums that will be owed to the insurance company.
-Over the next 2 blog posts, we’re going to talk about what a premium audit is, how they are done, what records you need, how you can save money, and the most common questions surrounding premium audits.
+They can be time-consuming, stressful, and, if you’re not careful, result in additional premiums owed to the insurance company.
+Over the next two blog posts, we will discuss premium audits, how they are done, what records you need, how to save money, and the most common questions surrounding premium audits.

 What Is A Premium Audit?

-When these policies are issued, you are asked to pay an estimated premium or “advance premium.”
-Advance premiums are based your estimated exposures.
-(For restoration contractors this is usually estimated payroll or revenue.)
+When these policies are issued, you are asked to pay an estimated or “advance premium.”
+Advance premiums are based on your estimated exposures.
+(For restoration contractors, this is usually calculated payroll or revenue.)

 Once your insurance policy expires, the insurance carrier will conduct an audit to determine the actual exposure and calculate the final earned premium.
-Premium adjustments are then determined by comparing audited exposures and operations with those you originally estimated.
+Premium adjustments are then determined by comparing audited exposures and operations with those you estimated initially.

 What Records Do You Need for an Audit?

-Records are important to the audit process.
-They provide and verify information, save time and minimize your insurance costs.
-The field auditor will let you know which of the following records will be needed for your audit when the audit appointment is made.
+Records are essential to the audit process.
+They provide and verify information, save time, and minimize insurance costs.
+When the appointment is made, the field auditor will let you know which of the following records will be needed for your audit.

-2. SALES JOURNAL – includes all goods or products sold, rented and/or distributed as well as service, repair and installation.
+2. SALES JOURNAL – includes all goods or products sold, rented, and distributed, as well as service, repair, and installation.

-In the next blog post, we will provide you with tips and tricks for saving money and answer your most common questions.
+The following blog post will provide tips and tricks for saving money and answer your most common questions.